Did ‘The Walking Dead’ Season 7 Finale Bring The Zombie Series Back From The Dead? [Opinion]

 In the run-up to each season or finale, cast members always spoon-feed the gullible entertainment media with bait-and-switch hype, but maybe this time the episode justified the verbiage.

-After the Season 7 premiere, the so-called torture porn episode that resolved the “who did Negan kill?” cliffhanger, The Walking Dead slow-walked the narrative with filler, including stand-alone (or “bottle” episodes, as the fans call them), that focused on one or two characters and did little to advance the plot.
+After the Season 7 premiere, the so-called torture porn episode that resolved the “who did Negan kill?” cliffhanger, The Walking Dead slow-walked the narrative with filler, including standalone (or “bottle” episodes, as the fans call them), that focused on one or two characters and did little to advance the plot.

 In the finale, viewers finally got to see the war, or the beginning of it, between the Ricktatorship and Negan’s Saviors, which will obviously continue through Season 8 (but for how long?).